jccrosby/smart-ai-adoption/slides.md

 -->

 ---
-layout: new-section
+layout: center
 ---

 # Communicating AI Strategy to Leadership

-## Emphasize Value, Risk Management, and the LEAP Framework
+## Emphasize Value and the Risk Management

 <!--
 Communicating AI Strategy to Leadership

 Emphasize Value, Risk Management, and the LEAP Framework

-- Communicating AI strategy to leadership is crucial for gaining support and resources.
+- Using a framework like LEAP to demonstrate a structured approach to AI adoption allows you to
+  - Highlight the importance of risk management and ethical considerations.
   - Focus on the value AI can bring to the organization.
-- Highlight the importance of risk management and ethical considerations.
-- Use the LEAP framework to demonstrate a structured approach to AI adoption.
-- Emphasize the iterative nature of the process and the importance of learning from both successes and failures.
+  - Emphasize the iterative nature of the process and the value of learning from both successes and failures.
 -->

 ---
-layout: cover
+layout: center
 ---

-# Conclusion & Key Takeaways
+# Conclusion & Takeaways

 ## Embrace AI Thoughtfully and Strategically